 How do search engine indices actually check website content for quality and relevancy?

 Everyone says ranking well on search engine results pages requires content that Google, Bing, and other major search engines deem as “quality content.”
 While Google frequently updates their algorithms, the focus on keywords and the relevance to those keywords and phrases to the surrounding text is a large factor for search engines in determining what qualifies as quality content.

-Google uses Panda, Penguin, and Hummingbird, as well as other algorithms to apply Google’s Webmaster Guidelines to website content and then provides a rank to the website depending on the outcome of the index results.
+Google uses Panda and Penguin, as well as other algorithms to apply Google’s Webmaster Guidelines to website content and then provides a rank to the website depending on the outcome of the index results.

 What factors are used and what weight Google gives those factors is available on SearchMetrics 2014 Ranking Factors.